U.S. Space & Rocket Center: Exhibits

 A restored engineering mock-up of Skylab is also on display, showing the Apollo project's post-lunar efforts.
 Various simulators help visitors understand the spaceflight experience.
 Space Shot lets the rider experience launch-like 4 gs and 2–3 seconds of weightlessness.
 G-Force Accelerator offers 3 gs of acceleration for an extended period by means of a centrifuge.
 Several other simulators entertain and educate visitors.

 Other exhibits offer a hands-on understanding of concepts related to rocketry or space travel.
 A bell jar demonstrates the reason for using a rocket instead of a propeller in the vacuum of space.
 A wind tunnel offers visitors the opportunity to manipulate a model to see how forces change with its orientation, and The Mind of Saturn exhibit demonstrates gyroscopic force (necessary for rocket navigation).
 An Apollo trainer offers visitors the opportunity to climb in.

 Some simulators on exhibit were used for astronaut training.
 A Project Mercury simulator shows the cramped conditions endured by the first Americans in space.
 A Gemini simulator shows visitors the accommodations when two people flew together to space for the first U.S. missions involving extra-vehicular activities and space rendezvous.

 Exhibits also cover the future of space flight.
 Two Orion spacecraft exhibits show the next NASA spacecraft, and a Bigelow Aerospace commercial habitat model details a space tourism effort.

 Bus tours

 The Space & Rocket Center offers bus tours of Marshall Space Flight Center.
 The tour offers views of all four National Historic Landmarks at the center including a stop at the landmark Redstone Test Stand, where Alan Shepard's Redstone Rocket was tested prior to launch.
 Another scheduled stop is the Payload Operations and Integration Center, which serves as mission control for a number of experiments.

 Bus tours originally started July 4, 1972, but were suspended following the September 11 attacks in 2001.
-Tours resumed July 20, 2012, the 43rd anniversary of the Apollo 11 Moon landing, limited to United States citizens because of security protocol at the Army installation, Redstone Arsenal, which contains Marshall Space Flight Center.
+Tours resumed July 20, 2012, the 43rd anniversary of the Apollo 11 Moon landing, limited to U.S. citizens because of security protocol at the Army installation, Redstone Arsenal, which contains Marshall Space Flight Center.
+As of summer 2025, bus tours of MSFC have resumed on Friday and Saturday.
+Bus tours to see the aircraft inside Space Camp's Aviation Challenge campus are also available on a limited schedule.